chachouswim2/Endless_Line/README.md

 Folder containing the functions used for the streamlit plots and data building/cleaning.

 ### models
-Folder containing the saved models as .pkl
+Folder containing the saved models as .pkl.

 ### notebooks
-Folder containing the different notebooks of group members
+Folder containing the notebooks with templates.

 ### app
 Folder containing the file to create a web app that integrates the model and its predictions.